phalcon-orphanage/docs/es/reference/db.rst

     $profiler = new \Phalcon\Db\Profiler();

-    //Listen all the database events
+    // Listen all the database events
-    $eventsManager->attach('db', function($event, $connection) use ($profiler) {
+    $eventsManager->attach('db', function ($event, $connection) use ($profiler) {
         if ($event->getType() == 'beforeQuery') {
-            //Start a profile with the active connection
+            // Start a profile with the active connection
             $profiler->startProfile($connection->getSQLStatement());
         }
         if ($event->getType() == 'afterQuery') {
-            //Stop the active profile
+            // Stop the active profile
             $profiler->stopProfile();
         }
     });

-    //Assign the events manager to the connection
+    // Assign the events manager to the connection
     $connection->setEventsManager($eventsManager);

     $sql = "SELECT buyer_name, quantity, product_name "